Keeping clients and staff safe during the coronavirus pandemic

 - Space appointments

-- Clean high touch objects regularly
+- Clean high-touch objects regularly

-- Clean the workstations thoroughly between clients
+- Clean workstations thoroughly between clients

 - Keep windows and doors open to maintain good ventilation